 If you need help around the home, a good option is to have a care worker come in to your home to help you.
 This is known as home care.

-A careworker can help with your personal care and some practical household tasks.
+A careworker can help with your personal care in your own home.

 You may need help because you:

 Personal care might include:

 People may be eligible for support from the Council to find and fund home care if they have a high level of needs and if not supported would face a significant impact on their well-being.

 Most people who are eligible will have to make a contribution to the cost of their care and some people will have to pay the full cost..

 Most people are eligible they can either ask the Council to arrange their care or take a Direct Payment and arrange it themselves.

 Home care arranged by the Council